RubyRougarou/React-Pizzeria/README.md

 <h1></h1>

-A website that people can order pizzas in it.
+A website that people can order pizzas from it and can track their orders.
 We get our pizza menu from an API.

 Technologies used in this project:
 - Vite